genttool/gent/README.md

 GENT
 ====

-GENT is a project template generator, inspired by conscript and g8, written in Groovy.
+GENT is a template-based project generator, inspired by conscript and g8, written in Groovy.
 To install,

     curl -Ls git.io/gent | sh